jaylee137/jaylee518/README.md

 Especially I have rich experience with the latest Javascript frameworks such as Node/Express, React, and Vue.

-I had already built so many Websites with the mentioned skill.
+I had already built many Websites with the mentioned skill.

 <br />